johanley/special-relativity-core/README.md

 ## References

-Textbooks:
  - *<a href='https://archive.org/details/spacetimephysics00edwi_0'>Spacetime Physics</a>*, by Taylor and Wheeler, is a good introduction.
  - *<a href='https://archive.org/details/isbn_9788181477873_2/mode/2up'>The Classical Theory of Fields</a>*, by Landau and Lifshitz, has deep insight.
  - *<a href='https://archive.org/details/theoryofrelativi00silbrich/page/n7/mode/2up'>The Theory of Relativity</a>* by Ludwik Silberstein discusses the rotation related to non-linear acceleration.
+ - <a href='http://specialrelativity.net/'>specialrelativity.net</a> is a website created by the author of this project, which explains the theory in elementary terms.
+It has numerous graphics and animations.

 ## What I've learned so far in this project